airsidemobile/JOSESwift/CONTRIBUTING.md

-# Contributing to SwiftJOSE
+# Contributing to JOSESwift

+Thanks for taking the time to contribute to the project.

-First step done :tada: All kinds of contributions are highly appreciated and very welcome.
+:tada: First step done: All kinds of contributions are highly appreciated and very welcome.

 ## Code of Conduct